novix-sa/Pyplan/docs/User Guide/Model.md

 ## Model Preferences

 ### Default imports
-In order to avoid declaring the 'Import' sentence en each node, there is a node, called Default imports that collects the L that will not require to declare import all across the model.
+In order to avoid declaring the 'Import' sentence en each node, there is a node, called Default imports that collects the Libraries that will not require to declare import all across the model.

     import numpy, pandas, cubepy, xarray
     #fill the following dict keys with the alias you need to import in each node